Minimal genome: Mycoplasma laboratorium

-First self replicating synthetic cell

 Researchers at the JCVI in 2010 successfully created a synthetic bacterial cell that was capable of replicating itself.
-The team synthesized a 1.08 million base pair chromosome of a modified Mycoplasma mycoides.
-The synthetic cell is called: Mycoplasma mycoides JCVI-syn1.0.
+The team synthesized a 1.08 million base pair chromosome of a modified Mycoplasma mycoides, called Mycoplasma mycoides JCVI-syn1.0.
 The DNA was designed in a computer, synthesized, and transplanted into a cell from which the original genome had been removed.
 The original molecules and on-going reaction networks of the recipient cell then used the artificial DNA to generate daughter cells.
-These daughter cells are of synthetic origin and capable of further replication, solely controlled by the synthetic genome.
+These daughter cells are of synthetic origin and capable of further replication.

 The first half of the project took 15 years to complete.
 The team designed an accurate, digitized genome of M. mycoides.
 A total of 1,078 cassettes were built, each 1,080 base pairs long.
 These cassettes were designed in a way that the end of each DNA cassette overlapped by 80 base pairs.
 The whole assembled genome was transplanted in yeast cells and grown as yeast artificial chromosome.

-Future direction and uses

-Based on JCVI's progress in the field of synthetic biology, it is possible that in near future scientists will be able to propagate M. genitalium's genome in the form of naked DNA, into recipient mycoplasmas cells and replace their original genome with a synthetic genome.
-Since, mycoplasmas have no cell wall, the transfer of a naked DNA into their cell is possible.
-The only requirement now is the technique to include the synthetic genome of M. genitalium into mycoplasma cells.
-To some extent this has become possible, the first replicating synthetic cell has already been developed by the JCVI and they are now on to creating their first synthetic life, consisting of minimal number of essential genes.
-This new breakthrough in synthetic biology will certainly bring in a new approach to understand biology; and this redesigning and prototyping genomes will later become beneficial to biotechnology companies, enabling them to produce synthetic microbes that produce new, cheaper and better bio-products.

-Minimal genome projects

-A number of projects have attempted to identify the essential genes of a species.
-This number should approximate the "minimal genome".
-For instance, the genome of E. coli has been reduced by about 30%, demonstrating that this species can live with much fewer genes than the wild-type genome contains.

-The following table contains a list of such minimal genome projects (including the various techniques used).